-- 1. Start Eclipse - 2.
+- Start Eclipse - 2.
 Go to Help → Install software - 3.
 In the wizard that appears, add the site http://update.eclemma.org/ - 4.
 From the list of available software, check EclEmma and install it. - 5.
 When prompted, restart Eclipse. (note: Eclipse may be hidden on restart; click the Eclipse icon on the Windows taskbar to make it reappear) - 6.
-Create a Stutter project the Stutter.java code is on our course webpage. - 7.
+Load your Stutter project (recall you have it in GitHub from the JavaDocs lab). - 7.
 Click File->New->Other->JUnit Test Case.
-Select JUnit 4.X (or 3.X) and call the class StutterTest. - Add a new test method to test the Stutter.isDelimit method.
+Select JUnit 4.X and call the class StutterTest. - 8.
+Add a new test method to test the Stutter.isDelimit method.
 A test method has the annotation @Test above it.
 The method should call isDelimit with a delimiter and use org.junit.Assert.assertTrue to verify it returns true. - 9.
 Add a second test method to test the Stutter.isDelimit method.
 The method should call isDelimit with a delimiter and use org.junit.Assert.assertFalse verify it returns false. - 10.
 In the Package Explorer, right-click on StutterTest->Run As->JUnit test.
 Verify all tests pass. - 11.
 Continue writing test cases until every Stutter method has at least one test.